StoneWall Society LOGO

 "And the youth, looking upon him (Jesus), loved him and beseeched that he might remain with him.
 And going out of the tomb, they went into the house of the youth, for he was rich.
 And after six days, Jesus instructed him and, at evening, the youth came to him wearing a linen cloth over his naked body.
 And he remained with him that night, for Jesus taught him the mystery of the Kingdom of God"."
 Read the entire article at: Peter's website .

 Therefore the story set down by DiStefano is not only written in a believable style but has actual possibility as a truth.
 Of course none of know these answers.
 However as speculation is the mainstay on this topic is seems DiStefano has created another possibility in a very personal way.
 I admit that many are not quick to read such topics.
 In seeking a reviewer for this piece proof was found there.
 I am glad to have made the review myself.
 Time was my only drawback at any rate.
 This is a great read for an evening, some quite time.
 "Beloved Testament" moves quickly and keeps you interested and challenged.
 A must for any GLBTI collection of reading materials.
 Also very pertinent to informed Christian collections.
-You can get your copy at 1st Books Library, where you can also learn more about DiStefano: " a former conservative politician, and "gay basher" turned writer and social activist.
+You can get your copy at Amazon Library, where you can also learn more about DiStefano: " a former conservative politician, and "gay basher" turned writer and social activist.
 He has had numerous articles published on the topic of homosexuality and religion and was a 1996 Editor’s Choice Award winner.
 His acclaimed essay Manifesto to the Pharisees was recently featured in Whosoever magazine."
 From "Beloved Testament", About The Author.

 Return to GLBT Artists